Electricity Filing Manual – Chapter 5 – Engagement

 - how input from persons or communities has influenced the design, construction or operation of the project;

-- details regarding discussions with Indigenous communities, which includes each of the items listed above and:
+- details regarding discussions with Indigenous Nations, which includes each of the items listed above and:

-- the identity of all Indigenous communities contacted, how they were identified, when and how they were contacted and who was contacted;
+- the identity of all Indigenous Nations contacted, how they were identified, when and how they were contacted and who was contacted;

 - any relevant, non-confidential written documentation received regarding engagement;

-- any concerns about the project raised by Indigenous communities that have been discussed with any government department or agency, including when contact was made and with whom; and
+- any concerns about the project raised by Indigenous Nations that have been discussed with any government department or agency, including when contact was made and with whom; and

-- where there is any known involvement of the Crown in consultations with the Indigenous communities with respect to the project, describe the Crown involvement; and
+- where there is any known involvement of the Crown in consultations with the Indigenous Nations with respect to the project, describe the Crown involvement; and

 - the details and results of the engagement activities undertaken with all persons who may be affected by any changes to the project (e.g., persons that would be uniquely impacted following changes to the project as a result of engagement activities).